Washington (community), Wisconsin

-Washington is an unincorporated community located in the town of Washington Island, Door County, Wisconsin, United States.
-Washington is located on the north side of Washington Island along County Highway W and near Washington Harbor; it is the northernmost community in Door County.
-Bethel Evangelical Free Church is located in the community.
+Washington is an unincorporated community located within the Town of Washington Island in Door County, Wisconsin, United States.
+It lies on the northern part of Washington Island, along County Highway W, near the shoreline of Washington Harbor.
+It is recognized as the northernmost community in Door County.

+The community is home to Bethel Evangelical Free Church, which has served local residents for over a century and plays an active role in the island's religious and cultural life.